 Over the past decade, the Commission has urged the Legislature and Administration to address the need for reliable and sustainable funding to preserve and expand the state's transportation system.
-Recognizing the growing pressure on California's transportation system, the California Transportation Commission (Commission) launched an effort in 2010 to develop a statewide multi-modal transportation needs assessment report.
-That report detailed a comprehensive list of needs for California's transportation system in cooperation with various transportation agencies and stakeholder groups with the purpose to make the case to decision makers about the importance of transportation and the backlog of needs.
+Recognizing the growing pressure on California's transportation system, the Commission launched an effort in 2010 to develop a statewide multi-modal transportation needs assessment report.
+That report detailed a comprehensive list of needs for California's transportation system in cooperation with various transportation agencies and stakeholder groups to make the case to decision makers about the importance of transportation and the backlog of needs.

-In October, 2011, the Commission released the final report titled "The 2011 Statewide Transportation Needs Assessment" (Needs Assessment).
-Through collaboration with metropolitan planning organizations, urban and rural regional transportation planning agencies, the Department of Transportation, transit agencies, rail, ports and airports, the 2011 report identified a staggering amount of transportation need for the state.
+In October 2011, the Commission released the final report titled "The 2011 Statewide Transportation Needs Assessment" (2011 Needs Assessment).
+Through collaboration with metropolitan planning organizations, urban and rural regional transportation planning agencies, the California Department of Transportation (Caltrans), transit agencies, rail, ports and airports, the 2011 Needs Assessment identified a staggering amount of transportation need for the state.

-Since the release of the 2011 report, the state has not enacted a comprehensive solution to address the identified shortfall, and therefore the condition of the state's transportation system has only grown worse.
-With this in mind, the Commission requested a report on unfunded transportation investment priorities to be prepared in collaboration with the state's transportation agencies and stakeholders.
+Since the release of the 2011 Needs Assessment, the state has struggled to develop a comprehensive solution to address the identified shortfall, and therefore the condition of the state's transportation system has only grown worse.
+With this in mind, the Commission requested a report on unfunded transportation investment needs to be prepared in collaboration with the state's transportation agencies and stakeholders.